INTERVIEW BY MARKO SYRJALA

 “Laughs” That’s right.
 It’s true.
 I’m coming from Florida.
-The Expo came through and Marko, who is the president of the KISS Army Finland, reached out to me on Facebook and asked if I’d be interested in getting involved.
-Ironically, I’d just done a KISS Expo in New Jersey and this is the first time I was exposed to this even though I’ve been involved with the KISS camp for many years.
-Somehow recently there have been requests for me to get involved in this kind of thing.
+The Expo came through, and Marko, the president of the KISS Army Finland, reached out to me on Facebook and asked if I’d be interested in getting involved.
+Ironically, I’d just done a KISS Expo in New Jersey, and this is the first time I was exposed to this, even though I’ve been involved with the KISS camp for many years.
+Somehow recently, there have been requests for me to get involved in this kind of thing.
 Also, the songs that I wrote for KISS, “Who Wants to Be Lonely,” “Thrills in the Night,” “Uh!
-All Night”, those have been for some reason getting more attention now almost as like a resurgence, these songs showing up a lot more.
+All Night”, have been for some reason getting more attention now, almost as like a resurgence, these songs showing up a lot more.
 So yeah, the connection is even stronger now, and then the KISS Army has just grown.
 So that’s how I got in touch with Marko and came here for this.

-About the songs you work with Lordi, did you bring in some old demos/ideas of yours, or is everything fresh stuff what you now wrote together?
+About the songs you work with Lordi, did you bring in some old demos/ideas of yours, or is everything fresh stuff that you now wrote together?

 We did mostly fresh stuff.
-I did discuss a song that I had done with Paul Stanley, that we wrote together some time ago, that I thought might be something that could fit what they have in mind.
-We don’t know what’s going to happen with it, but they like the song very much.
+I did discuss a song that I had done with Paul Stanley that we wrote together some time ago that I thought might be something that could fit what they have in mind.
+We don’t know what will happen with it, but they like the song very much.
 It was almost like a “rock-ish,” “dance-ish” kind of song, towards a kind of– I don’t know.
 It’s a cool song.
 So, we’re going to see if they’re going to use it or not, but they like the song very much.

-Mr. Lordi told me that the concept of the new album would be “decades,” and if I understood correctly, it means that there will be a lot of different styles on the album.
+Mr. Lordi told me that the new album’s concept would be “decades,” and if I understood correctly, it means that there will be a lot of different styles on the album.
 I can easily guess which decade you are going to present on the album! [laughter].

 So, what is the next step in this process?
 When will you know which songs are going to be used on the album etc.?

 Well, I mean, I think they’re on a pretty strict deadline.
 My plan is, I go back to America now, and I kind of– well, first of all, I’ll get all the materials that we did to him.
-So, we record everything, all the work tapes, everything that you’re doing in the room, but there’s a lot of “blah blah” in there too.
+So, we record everything, all the work tapes, everything you’re doing in the room, but there’s a lot of “blah blah” there too.
 You know what I mean [laughter]?
 I mean, it’s not just the songs.
-So, my plan is to go back to the States, go back in my studio and kind of streamline things a little bit, re-listen to everything and then send everything over a little bit more finalized.
+So, I plan to go back to the States, go back in my studio, and kind of streamline things a little bit, re-listen to everything, and then send everything over a little bit more finalized.
 Not that I’m finalized as far as recording, but finalized where it shows the structure of the song list so they can sit with it and decide what to do.
-I guess, they’ll make demos from there, and take it from there so they can have a better picture of what it is that we actually did here.
-It’s a lot to remember when you’re going to come up with six different ideas in two days, it’s like, “What was that first idea again?
+I guess they’ll make demos from there and take it from there to have a better picture of what we did here.
+It’s a lot to remember when you’re going to come up with six different ideas in two days.
+It’s like, “What was that first idea again?
 Who remembers?”

-But it’s good that on these days, it’s so easy to record everything, like on rehearsals.
+But it’s good that it’s so easy to record everything these days, like on rehearsals.
 It’s not like it was in the very early days; “How did you play that riff?”.
 “I have no clue.”
 “Laughs” That’s it, exactly.

 Really?
-I think he mentioned might have done a little of song-writing, maybe it’s not common.
+I think he mentioned he might have done a little song-writing; maybe it’s not common.
 So, I don’t know why they would change that system, because they’ve been having success so, it’s not like they need it.

 Maybe they want to bring in some new and fresh ideas?

 It’s not fun to sit and write an entire album by yourself.
 I mean, I can see that their hands are full on this album.
-I mean, Tomi does so much stuff, he’s writing songs, he’s doing demos, he’s in the studio, he’s dealing with all the monster stuff, the costumes.
+I mean, Tomi does so much stuff.
+He’s writing songs; he’s doing demos; he’s in the studio; he’s dealing with all the monster stuff, the costumes.
 That stuff is hard to do.
 Then you have to get into the business of the band, that’s a lot of things.
-So sometimes it’s better to – especially if you get along great with somebody – get a little help.
+Sometimes it’s better to – especially if you get along great with somebody – get a little help.
 To help you get your ideas across, so you can’t spend as much time working on this stuff yourself.
-I know it’s the same with me, sometimes I make my albums in my studio, and there are times that I would sit down and I’d play all the instruments, I’d sit in there by myself, I’d spent months alone, and it gets boring actually.
-So, it’s nice to have other people to balance things off; it just makes the whole process more fun.
+I know it’s the same with me, sometimes I make my albums in my studio, and there are times that I would sit down and play all the instruments, sit in there by myself, and spend months alone; it gets boring.
+So, it’s nice to have other people balance things off; it just makes the whole process more fun.

 WHAT’S GOING ON?